aws-neuron/aws-neuron-sdk/release-notes/conda/conda-tensorflow-neuron.md

 # Known Issues

-When running TensorFlow script in latest TensorFlow-Neuron conda environment, you may see errors "AttributeError: module 'numpy' has no attribute 'integer'" and "ModuleNotFoundError: No module named 'numpy.core._multiarray_umath'".
+When running TensorFlow script in latest TensorFlow-Neuron conda environment (1.15.3.1.0.2043.0_2.0.894.0), you may see errors "AttributeError: module 'numpy' has no attribute 'integer'" and "ModuleNotFoundError: No module named 'numpy.core._multiarray_umath'".
 This is due to older version of numpy.
 Please update numpy to version 1.18 using the command "conda update numpy".

 # [1.15.3.1.0.2043.0_2.0.894.0]